vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/footer.md

 In the themeConfig, `footer` field is used to config footer globally.
 You can set `footer.content` and `footer.copyright` in `themeConfig` to set the default footer content and copyright information globally.

 The footer is not displayed on the page by default.
-If you want to display the footer on every page, you need to set `themeConfig.footer.display` to `true`.
+To display the footer on every page, you need to set `themeConfig.footer.display` to `true`.

 ## Page Config